 PAM shall be used during the first irrigation and after any soil disturbance (pre-irrigation is considered irrigation) and during later irrigations if soil movement is observed.

 Mixed concentrations of PAM shall be added to irrigation water only during the advance phase of a surface irrigation.
 The advance phase shall be considered the time irrigation starts until water has advanced to the end of the field.
-Dry or “patch” treatments of PAM shall be placed over an area of the first five (5) feet of furrow.
+Dry or “patch” treatments of PAM shall be placed over an area of the first five (5) feet of the furrow.

 The resulting concentration of PAM in irrigation water shall not exceed 10 ppm of pure form polyacrylamide, applied on a total product basis.

 The maximum application rate of Polyacrylamide active ingredient shall not exceed four (4) pounds per acre (lb/ac) per single application event.